Skip to main content

 • Log critical operations

-• Set appropriate timeout
+• Set a reasonable timeout